ligato/docs/docs/tutorials/01_hello-world.md

 }
 ```
 Note that the `HelloWorld` struct is empty.
 Your plugin does not
-have any data, so all that you need is an empty structure that satisfies the
+have any data, so all that you need is an empty struct that supports the
 `Plugin` interface.

+---

 Some plugins require additional initialization after the base system is up.
 If required, you can optionally define the `AfterInit` method for your